Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/id-ID/faq.md

 One of the cornerstone interoperability technologies being researched and developed for deployment on AXIASolar is cross-chain bridges.
 Bridges come in a variety of flavors with varying levels of trust associated with them.
 AXIASolar is predominantly researching the trust-minimized flavor that imposes economic costs on the operators of the bridge, and therefore makes it economically secure.
 Bridge efforts are being worked on in concert with other projects in the ecosystem.
 Eventually, there will be bridges between AXIASolar and most of the other major chains.

-## DOT
+## SOLAR

-### What is the difference between DOT (old) and new DOT?
+### What is the difference between SOLAR (old) and new SOLAR?

-The DOT (old) unit on AXIASolar was at twelve decimal places, otherwise known as 1e12 Plancks.
-On 21 August, 2020, Denomiation Day, the DOT (old) value was redenominated to 1e10 (10'000'000'000, or ten billion) Plancks, meaning that the new DOT was valued at ten decimal places.
-Following the [redenomination](redenomination), the new DOT is called DOT.
+The SOLAR (old) unit on AXIASolar was at twelve decimal places, otherwise known as 1e12 Plancks.
+On 21 August, 2020, Denomiation Day, the SOLAR (old) value was redenominated to 1e10 (10'000'000'000, or ten billion) Plancks, meaning that the new SOLAR was valued at ten decimal places.
+Following the [redenomination](redenomination), the new SOLAR is called SOLAR.

-### What is the inflation rate of the DOT?
+### What is the inflation rate of the SOLAR?

 The inflation rate is approximately 10% per year.

 A portion of the inflation is rewarded to validators for performing their duties, while another portion may go directly to the treasury.
-The exact percentage that goes into both varies and is based on the amount of DOT that are staked.
+The exact percentage that goes into both varies and is based on the amount of SOLAR that are staked.
 Please see the article on [inflation](learn-staking#inflation) for more information.

 ## Governance

 ### What prevents AXIASolar governance from failing?

 AXIASolar's governance has already been shown to work.
-Examples can be found in the runtime upgrades that have successfully taken place through on the testnets as well as in a real economic environment on [AXIALunar](https://guide.axialunar.network) and AXIASolar itself.
+Examples can be found in the runtime upgrades that have successfully taken place through on the testnets as well as in a real economic environment on [AXIALunar](https://lunar.wiki.axiacoin.network) and AXIASolar itself.

 It is fair to say that the field of on-chain blockchain governance is still new, and no one can claim to know exactly what the optimal version of on-chain governance is yet.
 However, AXIASolar takes a brave step forward in pioneering thought-through mechanisms for evolving a blockchain.